Transitioning to Pio: a complete checklist for new Pio customers

 Storing products

-After you have inserted the bins and bin dividers it is finally time to start storing products in the Pio grid.
-For that you will use Storing flow in Pio app: How to do storing
+After you have inserted the bins and bin dividers, it is time to start adding your products.
+Use the Storing flow in the Pio app: How to store products in Pio

-After the order sync has been activated, your orders will start coming to the ports.
-Pio will automatically build a picking queue at all times so you can just choose 'Picking' in your Pio app, and the orders will start coming to the ports.
+After the order sync has been activated, your orders will added to the picking queue in Pio.
+Select 'Pick' in your Pio app, and the orders will start coming to the ports.
 They normally come chronologically if you haven't made any other order prioritization rules in Pio.

-If you have any problems with Pio, contact us in Pio Support and we will help you!
+If you have any questions, please contact Pio Support, and we will be happy to help you!

 Was this article helpful?